 Provenance is just a two-cap restaurant (the same of the two Michelin star).
 Chef Michael Ryan isn’t only a local superstar but a well-respected figure in the Melbourne food scene.

 A chef of his quality that decides to operate a high-stop institution in the center of an agricultural-area really underscores the significance of produce and elements to any significant premium delicacy in the world.
-The use of local produce doesn’t only occur at Provenance; a lot of restaurants and fresh food cafes rely on local produce.
+The use of local produce doesn’t only occur at Provenance; a lot of luxury restaurants rely on local produce.

 Among Australia’s many “European”, complex and wonderful cities, Melbourne has been “discovered” by international foodies.
 In April, the city got reasonable interest when it received a World’s 50 Best Restaurants awards.

 However, this fame of being a fashionable eating place has come not only due to foodie celebrity interest but due to adjoining small cities like Beechworth, charming towns with orchards, facilities, vineyards, milk and artisanal food companies, which supply the glitzy town have given the region a solid food culture.

 In King Valley, another section of High-Country, a Prosecco path leads to a few small vineyards specialising in sparkling wine produced from the Italian grape varietal and is made in the same way as it is in Italy.